lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 Step 3.
 Find and explore a well-observed TNO
 ============================================

 3.1.
+The goal of Step 3 is to identify a distant object with a large number of observations, so its position on the sky as a function of time can be plotted.
 Return to the ADQL query interface by clicking on "RSP TAP Search" tab, and clicking on "Edit ADQL" button.
-The goal of Step 3 is to identify a distant object with a large number of observations, so its position on the sky as a function of time can be plotted.
+Enter the query below.
 This query has the same basis as the one used above in step 1.2, with three changes.
 One, it joins with the ``DiaSource`` table to retrive the number of ``DiaSources`` (i.e., detections) associated with each object.
 Two, it applies a constraint that the semi-major axis be between 30 and 100 AU.